-A temporary tag issued by a dealership must be obtained from the County Clerk of the County where the dealership is located.
+A temporary tag issued by a dealership must be purchased from the County Clerk of the County where the dealership is located.

-A temporary tag is issued only upon the sale of a vehicle by the issuing dealer, at the time of the delivery of the vehicle to the purchaser for use.
+A temporary tag is issued only upon the sale of a vehicle by the selling dealer, at the time of sale to the purchaser for use.

-A temporary tag can be placed on any vehicle sold by a dealer unless that vehicle already has on it a current registration plate issued in the name of the buyer at the time the vehicle is delivered to the buyer.
+A temporary tag can be placed on any vehicle sold by a dealer unless the purchaser already has a valid plate in their name and the type of plate can be used for said vehicle.